code-crow1337/Github-Social/README.md

 Requirements: Create an App or Web serive
 Use Github's API (REST or Graphql).

 I first got the idea to search on a specifc user name to see their repositories.
 After looking through the documentation I saw the possiblity to make it more like a "social" app.
 The GitHub API gave the possibility to get info for a specific user who they are following and their followers.
-This is just a beginning face and has many possibilites.
-User authentication, chat, or reuse the backend for a mobile application.
+This is just an early stage and has many possibilites, for example user authentication, chat, or reuse the backend for a mobile application.

-I took a litte bit longer then expected on this assignment cause of how a blast I was having of creating it.
+I took a litte bit longer then expected on this assignment cause I was having a blast creating it.

 #### Screenshot of the home page
 ![GitHub User Info App](https://github.com/code-crow1337/Github-Social/blob/backEnd/github_user_info.png)